Barron Canyon

 Booking

 Since this route is within Algonquin Park, you'll need to book your sites through the Ontario Parks reservation system.
 You'll need to be at your computer five months ahead of time to the day to get the best sites on "the Cascades" near where the canyon starts.
-If those aren't available you'll have to take the route through Ooze Lake, which has an alarmingly accurate name.
+If those aren't available, you'll have to take the route through Ooze Lake, which has an alarmingly accurate name.
 They didn't make any sites on that lake for a reason.

-Achray Campground on Grand Lake.
-Alternately, you could launch at the take-out and paddle up river, but I don't think that would be as good of an experience.
+Put in: Achray Campground on Grand Lake.
+Alternatively, you could launch at the take-out and paddle upriver, but I don't think that would be as good of an experience.
+It can be done as a there-and-back-again trip as far as you want to go, or as a one-way trip with a shuttle.

 Portages